therealsnakeinthegrass/cloud_challenge/README.md

 Task 5 ✅

-Task 6 dunno, i'm a dummy and can't go that 😔
+Task 6 dunno, i'm a dummy and can't do that 😔

 Task 7 _